Why assessing the aneurysm wall stability – and not the rupture risk – to counsel well

 (instable).
 Irregularity has been shown to be associated with an

-3. Non-enhancing wall (stable) versus enhancing wall segments
+unstable, evolving clinical course. - Non-enhancing wall (stable) versus enhancing wall segments

 (instable).
 Permeability of the wall for Gadolinium contrast material